SAP/abap-cleaner/docs/usage.md

 from the command line with the following arguments for cleaning either a single file or multiple files in a directory:

 ```
-Getting help and version information:
+Shop help or version information:
     .\abap-cleanerc.exe /?
     .\abap-cleanerc.exe /man
     .\abap-cleanerc.exe --version